RPGReki/bucharest2023.netlify.app/site/ronmania-2025.md

 ---
-title: RONmania 2024
+title: RONmania 2025
 layout: 2021/data_table
 robots: noindex
 ---
-Welcome to the RONmania Open 2024!
+Welcome to the RONmania Open 2025!

-The third tournament to be held in Romania, in the capital city of Bucharest as its host!
+The fourth tournament to be held in Romania, in the capital city of Bucharest as its host!

+{% comment %}
 <figure>
 <img src="/images/2024-card.svg" alt="RONmania 2024">
 <figcaption>RONmania 2024 Logo by karmae</figcaption>
 </figure>
+{% endcomment %}

 ## Registration

-This 2 day tournament, rated MERS 2+, will take place on the 25th and 26th of May 2024.
+This 2 day tournament, rated MERS 2+, will take place on the 10th and 11h of May 2025.
 The number of participants is limited to 60.
-The registration fee is 45 Euro.
+The registration fee is TBA.
 Included in the registration fee are 2 lunches and an assortment of non-alcoholic beverages at the venue.

-If possible, please transfer this 3 weeks before the start of the tournament (the 4th of May) to the following account:
+If possible, please transfer this 3 weeks before the start of the tournament to the following account:

 Account Holder: Rene Khezam\\
 IBAN: RO66 BTRL EURC RT00 F197 6401\\
 BIC: BTRLRO22XXX\\
 SWIFT: BTRLRO22

-Alternatively, you can page in cash 225 Lei/45 Euro on on site.
+Alternatively, you can page in cash on site.
 **If you want to pay on site, please do message us about it.**

 ### Registration Form

-{% comment %}
 <form name="Registration" method="POST" action="/thanks-for-registering/" id="contactform" class="form-horizontal" data-netlify="true" netlify-honeypot="captcha">
   <fieldset id="contact">
     <div>